 This low-$V_0$ expression explains the slow decrease of $f$.
 At larger $V_0$, we solve the hydrodynamic equations numerically by including up to $60$ modes.
 This multimode calculation provides a further renormalization of the mode frequency and reveals a sharper reduction near $\tilde{V}_0 \sim 1$.
 In the tunneling regime, the Josephson frequency is expected to follow $\omega_J= \sqrt{I_c/(\hbar C)} $, where $I_c$ is the critical current and $C$ is the capacitance \cite{tinkham2004introduction}.
-By extracting $I_c$ and $C$ from the time evolution of imbalance and junction phase (see End Matter), we find good agreement with both simulation and experiment for $\tilde{V}_0 \gtrsim 1$, except near $\tilde{V}_0 = 1.6$.
-In this region, the measurement of the oscillation frequency becomes less reliable because the amplitude of Josephson oscillations is small, leading to a low signal-to-noise ratio.
+By extracting $I_c$ and $C$ from the time evolution of imbalance and junction phase (Appendix \ref{App:sim}), we find good agreement with both simulation and experiment for $\tilde{V}_0 \gtrsim 0.9$, except near $\tilde{V}_0 = 1.6$.
+In this region, the measurement of the oscillation frequency becomes less reliable because the amplitude of Josephson oscillations is small, leading to a low signal-to-noise ratio (Fig. \ref{AppFig:ztime}).

 To analyze the onset of the tunneling regime, we examine the current-phase relation (CPR) from simulations.
 For each barrier velocity $v$, we determine the phase $\phi(t=33\, \mms)$ across the barrier from the wave function $\psi(\br, t)$ and average it over the initial ensemble, where $v$ is equivalent to the current, i.e., $I/I_c = v/v_c$.
 In Fig. \ref{Fig:cpr}, the CPR shows a transition from second-harmonic to first-harmonic behavior.
-At $\tilde{V}_0 \sim 0.8$, the first harmonic dominates and the second vanishes, marking the onset of tunneling behavior.
+Around $\tilde{V}_0 \sim 0.8$, the first harmonic becomes dominant while the second harmonic is strongly suppressed, consistent with the onset of the tunneling regime.